SDK Guide

 Integration Patterns

-Explore the SDK examples folder for advanced agent projects.
+Explore more in the SDK examples folder.

 Combine with Studio